Repository42/tstalk/README.md

 id:       `python manager.py add 123123123`

+or if you dont want the user to be logged in your bash history you can do `python manager.py {mode}`

+and you will be prompted for the user like

 if the identifier is not valid the script will raise an error.

 ### viewer.py

 generate graphs from data.

+### owner.py

+prints information about owner of .session file, so you can verify you are logged in as the correct user.